Meng-73/Making-2/README.md

 ### 1. Ultrasonic Sensor, Potentiometer

-Firstly, I connected the Arduino to an ultrasonic sensor and a potentiometer to control the speed of the car, and the direction of the car respectively.The higher the value of the distance sensor, the faster the car will go.
-Whenthe potentiometer is turned to the right, the car will also travel to the right.
+Firstly, I connected the Arduino to an ultrasonic sensor and a potentiometer to control the speed of the car, and the direction of the car respectively.
+The higher the value of the distance sensor, the faster the car will go, the lower the value, the slower the speed.
+When value from the potentiometer is positive, the car drives to the right, when the value is negative, the car drives to the left.

 <img src="https://github.com/Meng-73/Making-2/blob/main/image/2.JPG" width="60%">